China's HNA in talks to buy e-commerce firm Dangdang likely valued over $1 billion: sources

 HNA and other Chinese conglomerates have come under scrutiny due to the billions of dollars spent on marquee real estate properties and global brands, with the government concerned about the impact of capital outflows on the value of the yuan.

-The conglomerate also obtained Ministry of Commerce approval this month for the $775 million purchase of 51 percent of the oil products and logistics business of Glencore PLC (GLEN.L).
+The conglomerate also obtained Ministry of Commerce approval this month for the $775 million purchase of 51 percent of the oil products and logistics business of Glencore PLC.

 Reporting by Kane Wu and Julie Zhu; Editing by Sumeet Chatterjee and Christopher Cushing